 What do Blood Thinners Do?

 Blood thinners like Xarelto (rivaroxaban), Elmiron (pentosan polysulfate sodium), Coumadin (warfarin), and Eliquis (apixaban) are used to treat those at risk of blood clots.
 They can improve blood flow in your veins and arteries and prevent blood clots from growing in size.
-Blood thinners are also used to treat various types of heart diseases and heart defects.
+Blood thinners are also used to reduce the risk of clots in various types of heart diseases and heart defects.
 By preventing blood clots, blood thinners can reduce the risk of heart attack and stroke.
 Blood thinners don’t actually thin the blood.
-Instead, they prevent clots from forming by limiting vitamin K production in the liver.
+Instead, some blood thinners prevent clots from forming by limiting vitamin K production in the liver.
 Your body needs vitamin K to bind blood cells with platelets to form clots.
 When vitamin K is reduced, the risk of blood clots reduces accordingly.

 Side Effects of Blood Thinners

 Blood thinners are effective at preventing clot formations.
 However, this means your body may be unable to form clots when they are actually needed.
 Normally, clots seal open wounds and stop them from bleeding too much.
 If you fall and sustain a bruise while taking a blood thinner, you may experience internal bleeding.